Pangrammatic window

 A pangrammatic window is a stretch of naturally occurring text that contains all the letters in the alphabet.

 Shortest examples

-The shortest known naturally occurring pangrammatic window was discovered in October 2014 through an automated processing of Google's indexed webcorpus, found in a review of the movie Magnolia written by Todd Manlow on the website PopMatters: "Further, fractal geometries are replicated on a human level in the production of certain “types” of subjectivity: for example, aging kid quiz show whiz Donnie Smith (William H. Macy) and up and coming kid quiz show whiz Stanley Spector (Jeremy Blackman) are connected (or, perhaps, being cloned) in ways they couldn’t possibly imagine." at 36 letters.
+The shortest known naturally occurring pangrammatic window was discovered in October 2014 through an automated processing of Google's indexed webcorpus, found in a review of the movie Magnolia written by Todd Manlow on the website PopMatters, at 36 letters:

-The shortest known window in a published work is found in Piers Anthony's book Cube Route: "We are all from Xanth," Cube said quickly.
-"Just visiting Phaze.
-We just want to find the dragon." at 42 letters occurring on page 98 of the 2004 First Mass Market Edition published by Tor.
+The shortest known window in a published work is found in Piers Anthony's book Cube Route, at 42 letters:

-Prior to that, the shortest known window in a published work was found in Lillie de Hegermann-Lindencrone's 1912 book In the Courts of Memory: "I sang, and thought I sang very well; but he just looked up into my face with a very quizzical expression, and said, 'How long have you been singing, Mademoiselle?'" at 56 letters.
-A 47-letter example has, however, been found on the internet: "JoBlo's movie review of The Yards: Mark Wahlberg, Joaquin Phoenix, Charlize Theron...".
+Prior to that, the shortest known window in a published work was found in Lillie de Hegermann-Lindencrone's 1912 book In the Courts of Memory, at 56 letters:

 Probability of occurrence

 Generally, according to the law of probability, the shorter the work, the longer the minimal pangrammatic window (if any) will be.